RFM considers sustainability as part of the management and operation of assets.

 Environmental impact assessment as part of macadamia developments

-During the planning stages of RFF’s macadamia orchard developments, critical design principles that seek to minimise negative environmental impacts and optimise productivity are being considered.
-Examples include:
+During the planning stages of Rural Funds Group’s macadamia orchard developments, critical design principles that seek to minimise negative environmental impacts and optimise productivity are being considered by RFM.

-- detailed soil surveys and assessment of topography data.
-This allows water drainage plans to be designed to increase the likelihood that water flows from rain events are manageable in terms of volumes and velocities of water, to minimise soil erosion;
+- detailed soil surveys and assessment of topography data to allow for water drainage plans to be designed to increase the likelihood that water flows from rain events are manageable in terms of volumes and velocities of water, to minimise soil erosion,

-- optimal layout of irrigation design, providing operational efficiencies and reduced inputs, such as diesel consumption;
+- optimal layout of irrigation design, to provide operational efficiencies and reduced inputs, such as diesel consumption,

-- precision tree planting and geo-referenced records, enabling the adoption of emerging low energy technologies including automation;
+- precision tree planting and geo-referenced records, to enable the adoption of emerging low energy technologies including automation,

 Reducing herbicide application